 "This recipe uses Venezuelan frozen passion fruit pulp, which I can find in Latino markets.
 It's very good.
 Take it out of the freezer and let it thaw before you use it.
 Garnish with a dollop of fresh whipped cream and top with fruits like kiwi and strawberry plus passion fruit pulp and seeds."

 Added to shopping list.
 Go to shopping list.

-Ingredients7 h 3 m servings 92 cals
+Ingredients7 h 3 m servings 92

 Original recipe yields 10 servings (10 ramekins)

 - Heat a saucepan over medium-low heat.
 Combine passion fruit pulp, sugar, and lime juice in the hot pan.
 Cook and stir until sugar dissolves, about 5 minutes.
 Remove from heat; let cool completely.

 - Sprinkle gelatin over water in a bowl.
 Let soften, about 5 minutes.

 - Fill a large bowl with ice and water.

 - Place softened gelatin in the top pan of a double boiler over simmering water.
 Stir frequently, scraping down the sides with a rubber spatula to avoid scorching, until dissolved, 2 to 4 minutes.
 Add lime-passion fruit mixture.
 Stir constantly until hot, 1 to 2 minutes more.
 Remove from heat.
 Transfer pan to the ice water bath.
 Let cool, about 30 minutes.